Theory of the Elementary Particles: Neutrinos in the electron

 or that

-whereas the actual ratio of the mass of the $\pi^\pm$\,mesons to the mass of the electron is m($\pi^\pm$)/m(e$^\pm$) = 273.132 or 0.9966\,$\cdot$\,2/$\alpha_f$.
-The ratio of m($\pi^\pm$)/m(e$^\pm$) which follows from Eq.(87) is similar to what we will find in Eq.(102).
-This is a necessary condition for the validity of our model of the electron.
+The ratio m($\pi^\pm$)/m(e$^\pm$) $\cong$ 2/$\alpha_f$ = 274.072, which follows from Eq.(87), comes close to m($\pi^\pm$)/m(e$^\pm$)(\emph{exp}) = 273.13.
+It is a necessary condition for the validity of our model of the electron that we come up with a correct value of m($\pi^\pm$)/m(e$^\pm$) which, of course, depends on a valid explanation of m(e$^\pm$).

-We have thus shown that the \emph{rest mass of the electron or positron can be explained} by the sum of the rest masses of the electron neutrinos or anti-electron neutrinos in a cubic lattice with N$^\prime$/4 electron neutrinos or N$^\prime$/4 anti-electron neutrinos, plus the mass in the sum of the energy of N/2 standing electric oscillations in the lattice, Eq.(83).
-The one oscillation added to the even numbered N$^\prime$/4 oscillations is the oscillation at the center of the lattice, Fig.\,8.
-From this model follows, since it deals with a cubic neutrino lattice, that \emph{the electron is not a point particle}.
-However, since neutrinos are non-interacting their presence will not be detected in electron scattering experiments.
+We have thus shown that the \emph{rest mass of the electron or positron can be explained} by the sum of the masses of the electron neutrinos or anti-electron neutrinos in a cubic lattice, with N/4 electron neutrinos or N/4 anti-electron neutrinos, plus the mass in the sum of the energy of N/2 standing electric oscillations in the lattice, Eq.(83).
+A section through the lattice is shown in Fig.\,8.

-The charge radius of the electron determined by electron scattering experiments is $<$\,$10^{-16}$\,cm [65] and seems to contradict the model of the electron proposed here, whose size is on the order of 10$^{-13}$\,cm as shown in Appendix D. However, the experimental size does not apply to the circumstances considered here.
-One has to find the scattering formula for finite size charged cubic lattices and analyze the experimental data with such a scattering formula in order to see whether our model is in contradiction to the experiments.
-If the electron lattice behaves like a rigid body then electron scattering should take place at the center of the lattice, which is a point [64].
+From our model follows, since it deals with a cubic neutrino lattice, that \emph{the electron is not a point particle}.
+However, since neutrinos are non-interacting their presence will not be detected in the usual electron scattering experiments.
+The charge radius of the electron determined by electron scattering experiments is $<$\,$10^{-16}$\,cm [65] and seems to contradict the model of the electron proposed here, whose size is on the order of 10$^{-13}$\,cm as shown in Appendix B. However, the experimental charge radius does not apply to the circumstances considered here.
+One has to find the scattering formula for finite size charged cubic lattices and analyze the experimental data with such a scattering formula, in order to see whether our model is in contradiction to the experiments.
+As with the muon, the forces which originate from the distribution of mass and charge in the electron are likely to come from the \emph{center of mass} and \emph{center of charge}, which are true points.
+That, however, does not mean that the electron and the muon are point particles.